arunp77/Job-Market-project/README.md

    ```bash
    cd Job-Market-Project
    ```
 3. **Set Up Virtual Environment (Optional):** It's a good practice to work within a virtual environment to manage dependencies.
-In our case, we have created a Python virtual environment using `virtualenv` or `conda`:
+In our case, we have created a Python virtual environment using `virtualenv` (which can be installed through `pip install virtualenv`) or `conda`:
    ```bash
    # Using virtualenv
    python -m venv env